JaydenBeckwith/BioInformaticProjects/README.md

 # BioInformaticProjects

 A repo where I have uploaded my bioinformatics research projects with the pdf papers I completed at the Institute for Molecular Bioscience (2022-2023), University of Queensland.
-Copyright Jayden Beckwith (and UQ IMB) 2022-2023.
 Most code was performed in R markdown and Jupyter notebook with some parts performed on HPC Unix/R

 Project 1 - Understanding the Mechanism of ALS through RNA Sequencing